 Employee onboarding looks vastly different today as employees are more dispersed and may be working from different locations – whether at home, from the office, or on-site.

-Joining a new company is an exciting time but can be overwhelming for many – even before the pandemic.
-Today, new hires aren’t getting the same in-person experience they did several months ago, and this likely won’t change any time soon.
+Joining a new company is an exciting time but can be overwhelming for many.
+And new hires aren’t getting the same in-person experience as they might've in past years, and this likely won’t change any time soon.
 A Gartner, Inc. survey found that 82% of business leaders intend to allow remote working some of the time, even as employees eventually return to the workplace.

 When it comes to managers making connections with their team members, 91% of employees say that communication issues can prevent leaders from being effective.
 It’s primarily due to leaders failing to engage during crucial moments that could help employees see them as trustworthy, according to Harvard Business Review.